 - Myth – Forklift operators must carry an operator’s license/certificate on them while using a forklift.

 Mostly false, with the exception of the Canadian province of Manitoba, neither an operator’s certificate nor an automobile driver’s license is required to operator a forklift.
-Issuing a certificate is a good idea and something I personally encourage if for no other reason than it’s a quick easy way for a supervisor to confirm an operator has been formally qualified.
-Company and/or worksite policies may exceed regulation and require operators to carry a certificate, and using a forklift on a public road requires operators to be licensed (and insured) but other than that they are not required.
+Issuing a certificate is a good idea and something I personally encourage if for no other reason than it’s a quick, easy way for a supervisor to confirm an operator has been formally qualified.
+Company and/or worksite policies may exceed regulation and require operators to carry a certificate.
+Using a forklift on a public road requires operators to be licensed (and insured) but other than that they are not required.

 Again, a great idea and good safety practice but to be clear, regulations and the standards they reference call for the operators’ knowledge and skill to be re-evaluated at least every three years, less in some jurisdictions.
 Training only needs to be done if the results of such evaluations show it is needed.
 In other words, operators need to be tested every three years and if they flunk the tests they need refresher training and then retesting.
 Keep in mind that training and evaluation may need to be done before the specified time interval if performance issues become apparent or there are changes/modification to the forklift or type of forklift used as well as any changes in the operators’ tasks and/or working environment that could affect their safety.